Engineer-Led Linux & cPanel OperationsDallas InfrastructureWorldwide Support

 Yes.
 Many buyers move into managed services after incident recovery to reduce the risk of repeat compromise.

-Request emergency review immediately if customer sites are redirecting, phishing pages are active, outbound spam is occurring, or the provider is threatening suspension.
+Request emergency review immediately if customer sites are redirecting, phishing pages are active, outbound spam is occurring, administrative access appears compromised, data is being altered, or the provider is threatening suspension.

 Get the Server Reviewed Before the Incident Spreads.